jonkeren/linux-cli-cheat-sheet/README.md

 # linux-cli-cheat-sheet
-My personal clipboard of handy commands that I use frequently.
+My personal clipboard of handy commands that I use frequently and that I tend to forget.

+### tmux (very) basic use
+- Start new session: just `tmux`
+- Detach: ctrl+b, d
+- List current: `tmux ls`
+- Attach: `tmux attach-session -t 0`

 ### Easy format to search/replace text strings in many files using sed
 ```